Intelligent Material Numbers – outdated habit or good practice?

 Before the mobile phones and smartphones became ubiquitous, we used land-line phones and had to enter a 6-10 digit number to make a call.
 Numbers that were easy to remember, such as 33 33 33 or 10 11 10, were valuable and popular.

 This all changed with the arrival of smartphones.
-Today, the numbers for my family are in my ‘favourites list’ and I no longer know them off by heart.
+Today, the numbers for my family are in my ‘favorites list’ and I no longer know them by heart.
 If I need to call any business, I search online and press ‘dial’ without even a cursory glance at the actual number.

 One would expect that this digital approach had also been taken for material numbers.
 However, many companies are still using intelligent material numbers.